musamaakhtar-tech/developer_Folio/README.md

 ---

-## 🙌 Contributors

-Thanks to all contributors of this project and the original [`@saadpasta`](https://github.com/saadpasta/developerFolio) for the inspiration.

-Your contributions are valuable!
-Feel free to fork the project, open issues, or submit pull requests to enhance the features, fix bugs, or improve documentation.

----

 ## 📄 License

-This project is licensed under the [MIT License](https://github.com/musamaakhtar-tech/developerFolio/blob/master/LICENSE).
+This project is licensed under the [MIT License](https://github.com/musamaakhtar-tech/developer_Folio/blob/master/LICENSE).

 You are free to use, modify, and distribute this template in your personal or commercial projects without restrictions.
 Attribution is appreciated but not required.